aCertainProgrammer/UnnamedDraftingTool/README.md

 5. `Shift` + `G` to close the snapshot overlay

 You can also use the buttons for navigation.

+You can use the `Screenshot all` button to take a screenshot of all snapshots

 You can export and import the snapshot data, making it possible to share drafts with your team.
 This also allows them to edit the draft quickly and send you back a snapshot.